Dentacoin/ERC20-token/README.md

 ## Jumping over the Dentistry Borders.
 Dentacoin also plans on developing a decentralized, highly secure database of all patient health records.
 Health Data will be highly protected, updatable and accessible exclusively by patients or by dentists, upon a given permission.
 This kind of database would simplify the lives of both patients and dentists when searching for health records and would help provide the most accurate diagnostics.

-## Indirect Profit Sharing.
+## Possibility of Indirect Profit Sharing.
+Once a year, there is a possibility that the Dentacoin Foundation will be able to change back the Dentacoin tokens from market for Ether or Bitcoin with up to 50% of the operating profit.
+This will have the effect that the global DCN supply decreases.
-In order to create prerequisites for a long-term increase in value, Dentacoin will implement a unique approach of indirect profit sharing for all Dentacoin holders.
-Once a year, the Dentacoin Foundation will buy DCN with 50% of all profits gained throughout the last financial year.
-These include interests from assets, profits of the clinics bought by the Foundation and any other return on investment.
-Thus, the global DCN supply decreases and in return, the demand and the market price increase.
+On the other hand, the Dentacoin Foundation may use the 50% of the operating profit to reinvest into the tools that are being developed by the Dentacoin Foundation.
+The decision how to use the resources - including any profits and liquidation proceeds - will be only and at every time in the hands of the management of the foundation.
+The operating profit includes interests from assets, profits of the clinics bought by the Foundation and any other return on investment.

 ## How to Contribute?